-- Continental Crust: Mean thickness is around 30 km, made of SIAL (Silica and Aluminium) and is thicker than Oceanic crust.
+- Continental Crust: Mean thickness is around 30 km, made of SIAL (Silica and Aluminium) and is thicker than oceanic crust.
 Its density is around at 2.7 g/cm3

 - Oceanic Crust: Mean thickness is around 5 km made of SIMA (Silica and Magnesium).
-Oceanic crust is basaltic in origin and relatively of younger age than the continental crust.
+Oceanic crust is basaltic in origin and relatively of a younger age than the continental crust.
 The basaltic crust is denser at 3.0 g/cm3

 - They extend up to 2890 km.